 - 1. NOTES the outcome of the Girrawheen Hub Precinct Concept Design community engagement process; - 2.
-ENDORSES Concept Design Option 2 as the guiding concept for the redevelopment of the Girrawheen Hub Precinct; - AUTHORISES the Chief Executive Officer to progress the project to the next phase of design; - 4.
+ENDORSES Concept Design Option 2 as the guiding concept for the redevelopment of the Girrawheen Hub Precinct: - AUTHORISES the Chief Executive Officer to progress the project to the next phase of design; - 4.
 NOTES that further community consultation will need to be undertaken to inform further design phases including internal design; and - 5.
 NOTES that an advocacy approach is being developed to seek \$20M external funding to support the implementation of the Option 2 Concept Plan."

-Through Tender 24137 - Girrawheen Hub Precinct Redevelopment - Design, the City is now seeking a design consultant to lead a team in the preparation of concept design for further review and engagement and subsequently onto schematic and detailed design through to construction and completion of the defects liability period.
+Through Tender 24137 - Provision of Consultancy Services for Girrawheen Hub Precinct Redevelopment, the City is now seeking a design consultant to lead a team in the preparation of concept design for further review and engagement and subsequently onto schematic and detailed design through to construction and completion of the defects liability period.

-Tender No. 24137 for the Girrawheen Hub Precinct Redevelopment - Design was advertised on 31 August 2024 and closed on Tuesday 02 October 2024.
+Tender No. 24137 for Provision of Consultancy Services for Girrawheen Hub Precinct Redevelopment was advertised on 31 August 2024 and closed on Tuesday 2 October 2024.
 Three addenda were issued to extend the closing date and to respond to tender clarifications.
-Essential details of the proposed contract are as follows: